Hunt Information

 All puzzles will be visible on the website.
 This is where you will submit your answers and receive new puzzles.
 Some puzzles will be available at the start of the hunt; solving puzzles will unlock more puzzles.

-Each answer is a string of letters A-Z. Answers are not case- or space-sensitive.
+Each answer is an English word or phrase.
+Answers are not case- or space-sensitive.

 You have 20 total guesses for each puzzle.
 If you run out of guesses, contact us, and we would be happy to grant more.
 Random guessing and brute-forcing are discouraged.